What is it like to travel with an electric vehicle?

 That means you should plan your route around the charging stations.
 Yeah, there’s that scenic stretch that would be a treat to the eye, but is it within the range?
 That’s the question you need to ask yourself, one charging station to another.
 Luckily, there are websites and apps to help you find the location where you can stop and charge your car.

-Here’s the list of websites sent to us by Soebe, another TravelMap user.
+Here’s the list of websites for you to look for charging stations, some contributed by Soebe, another TravelMap user.

 You also need to consider the types of road you will travel on.
 Though motorways are boring, they get you from one point to another faster and offer an opportunity to save charge by travelling in the slipstream of trucks.

 Scenic routes, on the other hands, are often the reason why you take a road trip.
 They offer beautiful landscape and more chances to talk to people.
 However, be extra careful when planning a route through a remote area, to make sure you reach a charging station within the range of your car.

 The number 1 packing tip is to bring a long cable.
 You never know when you would need to charge your electric vehicle at unusual places.